The full story

 The Foundation

-I started coding at 15, a World of Warcraft website that got DDoS'd on day one.
-By 18, I was building bots and learning how production systems resist external interaction.
-After university (where I'd been learning to build e-commerce sites and PHP), I took a different path: Java development in a regulated sector in Luxembourg.
-Three years at building systems for the banking sector, where every deployment is audited and every mistake has legal consequences.
-That's where I learned that production-grade isn't a feature.
-It's a discipline.
+I started coding at 15, a World of Warcraft site that got DDoS'd on day one; by 18 I was building bots and learning how production systems survive contact with the outside world.
+After university I took the regulated path: three years at writing Java for the banking sector, where every deployment is audited and every mistake has legal consequences.
+That's where production-grade stopped being a feature and became a discipline.

 Building kodehyve

-5+ years of building at this scale (from sole developer to a team of 20+) taught me that every foundational decision compounds.
-The ones you get right carry you.
-The ones you get wrong haunt you.
+Five years from sole developer to a team of 20+ taught me the thing that still drives how I build: every foundational decision compounds.
+The ones you get right carry you; the ones you get wrong haunt you.

 The AI Shift